anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-windows.md

-8. Choose privacy settings for the devices.
+8. Choose privacy settings for the device.
 Configure these settings based on your school's policies.
 Some of the settings, such as **Speech recognition** and **Location** are turned on by default.

      ![Example screenshot listing the privacy setting options, with some settings turned on by default.](./media/RS5_Choose_Settings.png)